mistress gets the session started with a lesson in

 Omal: however the flavor was not quite

-the other night, I think possibly due to the set up that
+possibly due to the setup that we're using.

 Russ: oh youíre probably right.

 Omal: it is not like I am wearing the

 than I was last week, I feel some of the sensations.

 Russ: hmm, well we'll try it again

 when you have the other setup hooked up.

 Russ: so in two weeks then my friend.

 Iíll be back.

-(Tia makes a quick segue to Karra.)
+(Tia makes a quick segue to Karra)